Panama Metro: Construction

 In December 2010, the government finally awarded the tender for the construction of the subway.
 The third and the fourth phases of the project took place between 2011 and 2012 and consisted of the construction of all viaducts and stations and the relocation of the public utilities.
 The control center that supervises the whole metro operations and the Automatic Train Supervision was provided by Thales, along with the network infrastructure and communication and security solutions including CCTV, telephony, intercom, TETRA radio, visual and audio information to passengers, and fire detection.

 By September 2013, construction of Line 1 was 92% complete, which allowed a test run with some of the rolling stock.

 Cost

 The construction of Line 1 cost $1.452 billion.
 The authority in charge of the planning, construction, and execution of the project had a budget of $200 million for the year 2012.
 In December 2011, the Secretaría del Metro de Panamá clarified that the updated cost of the project is US$1.880 billion, including public utilities relocations and engineering and project management costs.
+The final cost for Line 1, including its extension to Villa Zaita was approximately US$2.2 billion.